 "They need all this equipment.
 They need help."

 Company officials say the prep work should be done by this weekend.
-Then, Georgia's transportation department must sign off on necessary highway and bridge permits, which are required due to the pumper truck's immensity.
-Eventually, it will be driven south to Atlanta, to be ideally flown out of the country by next Friday.
+Then, Georgia's transportation department must sign off on necessary highway and bridge permits, which are required due to the pumper truck's immense size.
+Eventually, it will be driven west to Atlanta, to be ideally flown out of the country by next Friday.

-Ashmore didn't have all the details about how the concrete pump will be used once it gets to Japan, though he understood its first mission will be to pump water into the stricken facility's reactors and spent nuclear fuel pools to prevent overheating and the further emission of radioactive material.
+Ashmore didn't have all the details about how the concrete pump will be used once it gets to Japan, though he understood its first mission will be to pump water to prevent overheating and the further emission of radioactive material.